NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ## Atlantic Off-Show Wind Transmission (AOSWT) Examples
+### Creating POI transmission features from points
+The onshore point of interconnections (POIs) have typically been provided in a CSV file.
+These must be converted to short lines in a GeoPackage to work with the LCP code.
+Note that the POIs must also be connected to a transmission line.
+The `convert_pois_to_lines()` function in `aoswt_utilities.py` will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
+An example notebook is in this repo at `examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.
+Paths from POIs to the fake transmission line can be removed in post processing using the `--drop TransLine` optoin.

 ### Build friction and barriers layer
 An example Jupyter notebook for building the friction and barrier layers can be found in the `examples/least_cost_paths` directory of this repo.